 Utah is a fantastic state for birders.
-The Great Salt Lake and its wetlands, a Western Hemisphere Shorebird Reserve Network site, is a critical staging area for millions of migrating waterfowl and shorebirds from the Arctic Tundra to the tip of South America!
-Make sure to visit Antelope Island State Park and notice countless birds as well as bison, deer, California bighorn sheep, pronghorn antelope and many other types of wildlife.
+The Great Salt Lake and its wetlands, a Western Hemisphere Shorebird Reserve Network site, is a critical annual staging area for millions of migrating waterfowl and shorebirds from the Arctic Tundra to the tip of South America!
+Make sure to visit Antelope Island State Park and notice countless birds as well as bison, deer, California bighorn sheep, pronghorn antelope and many other Utah wildlife species.

 Within this land of color and contrast, hunters are sure to find their bliss.
 Utah is a haven for mule deer and elk hunting, in addition to a variety of game birds, such as the wild turkey and chukar grouse.
-Some hunters choose to try their luck at obtaining one of the limited numbers of permits issued to hunt black bear, bison, or mountain lion.
+Some hunting enthusiasts choose to try their luck at obtaining one of the limited numbers of permits issued to hunt big game such as black bear, bison, or mountain lion.

-Whether you're interested in seeing wildlife in its natural habitat, or a hunting and/or fishing experience par none, Utah, with its gift of abundant, undisturbed wilderness, cannot be surpassed.
+Whether you're interested in seeing wildlife in its natural habitat, or a hunting and/or fishing experience bar none, Utah, with its gift of abundant, undisturbed wilderness, cannot be surpassed.

-Click here to view a printable onesheeter with additional information.
+Click here to view a printable onesheeter with additional information about Utah wildlife.

-Founded by Utah's Hogle Zoo in 2009, the Utah Division of Wildlife Resources (DWR), Wildlife Protection Society (WPS), and Utah State University (USU) have partnered to develop tools to educate individuals and communities about how to live, work, and recreate safely in wildlife habitats in Utah.
+Founded by Utah's Hogle Zoo in 2009, the Utah Division of Wildlife Resources (DWR), Wildlife Protection Society (WPS), and Utah State University (USU) have partnered to develop tools to educate individuals and communities about how to live, work, and recreate safely in Utah wildlife habitats.

 WAU provides simple guidance and direction for Utah communities through these three main messages: